jackwinslow/velox-demo/README.md

 # Velox Demo
-Site to display the uses and benefits of Velox.
+Site to display the use cases and benefits of Velox.